jborean93/krb5-fast/README.md

 It looks like Microsoft AD does not enforce armouring for machine accounts which is why the original `kinit` for the machine account works.
 The code that generates the keytab must be done on a machine account in AD as using a user principal causes the `kinit` stage to fail due to the policy rejecting the un armoured authentication.

+## How to Acquire a Credential in Python

 To replicate this in the MIT krb5 API you can install [pykrb5](https://github.com/jborean93/pykrb5) and [gssapi](https://github.com/pythongssapi/python-gssapi) which expose a nice managed layer to the krb5/gssapi API with:

 ```bash